 All the early examples of the Manx “Legs” show them running clockwise towards the sun.

-The Three Legs Motto has been associated with the symbol since about 1300 A.D.
+The Three Legs of Mann motto has been associated with the symbol since about 1300 A.D.
 “Quocunque Jeceris Stabit” literally translates to “Whithersoever you throw it, it will stand.”